lisp-docs/lisp-docs.github.io/docs/about/reference.md

 #### A Note on **NovaSpec**

-The purpose of NovaSpec as a specification is again for compiler writers.
+The purpose of NovaSpec as a specification is again for language implementers.
 It is **not** for people learning Common Lisp.
 Before working on most of the Technical Reference I spoke with Gilbert Baumann, the author of NovaSpec, to see if our goals aligned and we should just work together.
 However that is not the case and in fact **we need both projects**.
 NovaSpec is for compiler/implementation writers to have a better specification.
 There are **errors** and **problems** with the final official ANSI Standard.
 Yes, you read correctly.
 There are sometimes errors in examples, typos, changes in some sections that were agreeed upon were not propagated throughout the entire specification, and other issues.

 The NovaSpec project is mainly to fix many of those issues by providing **annotations** to the specification, much in the way as they are in this [sample page](http://bauhh.dyndns.org:8000/clim-spec/G.html#_1992) for CLIM.

-The goal of NovaSpec is to provide those annotations and fixes to have a better specification than the official ANSI Specification and (I imagine) to **replace** the ANSI Specification with this new improved specification.
+The goal of NovaSpec is to provide those annotations and fixes to have a better specification than the official ANSI Standard Specification and (I imagine) to **replace** the ANSI Standard Specification with this new improved specification.
 Both specifications should be defining the exact same Common Lisp, with the NovaSpec one being more correct.

 Therefore **both** projects are needed and should work in parallel.
 In fact, according to the corrections done to the NovaSpec, the Technical Reference should change as well.
 That is why people should contribute to **both** projects.